Aceinna/docs_ins1000/system_setup_guide.rst

 All output data format are described in INS1000 Reference Manual.

-The INS1000 system only accepts input message through serial connection.
+The INS1000 system accepts input message through serial connection and Ethernet connection.
 All input data format can be found in section 7 and 8 in INS1000 Reference Manual.

 5. RTK
 ------------------------